Great Chalfield

 What is the connection?

 Major R.F Fuller gave Great Chalfield Manor, Garden and part of the estate to the NT in 1943.
-It has been home to the family for generations, including one of WWT’s founder Chairman, Charles Floyd FLS (Fellow Linnean Society), father of current family tenant Robert Floyd.
+It has been home to the family for generations, including one of WWT's founding Chairman, Charles Floyd FLS (Fellow Linnean Society), father of current family tenant Robert Floyd.
 Robert has also been the Chair of WWT in the past and is our current Patron.
 This partnership is not only positive for the future of Great Chalfield it also celebrates the connection between the two charities through the Floyd family.
 In partnership we will demonstrate farming with nature in the future and explain that story in relation to Great Chalfield, the wider landscapes and county of Wiltshire.

 How can I get involved?

-The Wiltshire Wildlife Trust actively welcomes volunteers to participate in various projects.
-Volunteering opportunities are currently limited whilst the project is in early scoping stage, but you are welcome to register your interest to be notified of any upcoming opportunities.
-You can register here to find out more and sign up.
-If you don’t want to volunteer but still want to contribute you can donate here or become a member here .
+If you don’t want to volunteer but still want to contribute you can support our work through donating or becoming a member.
 Vital funds from our donors and members help us deliver crucial projects to protect nature just like this one.

 What will the land be used for?